This article describes an incredible gourmet foraging experience I had in Pasadena (Los Angeles County).

 What else can I say?
 I need to have another experience like this soon.
 I am already dreaming about my next encounter with wild foods.

+Have you heard about gourmet foraging?
 Have you experienced wild foods?
 Let me know in the comments section below.